jasjisdo/Java8_vs_swift2_func/README.md

 Comparison of Java8 and Swift2 mapReduce functions

 ## preface
 I try to compare the usage of map reduce functions of java8 and swift.
-To simplyfi the java code I used the following extra (or cheating) methods to hold the examples similar as possible.
+To simplify the java code I used the following extra (or cheating) methods to hold the examples similar as possible.

 ```java
 @SafeVarargs